Tuesday 30th April

 - Desert adventure!
 We head off in a fleet of 4x4s into the deep desert today.

-- Bokhurdag we stop at this semi-nomadic village for a look at what desert life is like today.
-We also stop for lunch at a local family home.
+- Bokhurdag: This Semi-nomadic village affords us a great look at what desert life is like today.
+The visit here is made even better as we enjoy lunch in a local family home.

 - Onwards to the bizarre mud and water craters, scenes of accidents that opened sinkholes in the desert.

-- We camp tonight besides the crater; it is best seen at night, dinner cooked on the spot.
+- We camp tonight beside the crater; it is best seen at night.
+Dinner cooked on the spot.

 Meals: Breakfast, Lunch, Dinner

-Overnight: Camping at Darvaza Gas Crater - Tents, sleeping bags and roll mats provided.
+Overnight: Camping at the Darvaza Gas Crater - Camping in the desert with tents, sleeping bags and roll mats provided.
 We will also provide tents based on your rooming options.
-Camping here affords us the best opportunity to view the fantastic gas crater from before sunset to sunrise.
+Camping affords us the best opportunity to view the fantastic gas crater from before sunset to sunrise.